tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     $ python gc_content.py
     38.0

+The next piece of code will be a bit more complicated.
+However, note that that it represents the most complicated aspect of this chapter.
+So if you find it difficult, don't give up, it gets easier again later on.

 Now let us implement a new function for performing a sliding window analysis.
 Add the code below to the start of the ``gc_content.py`` file.